 Research

-My postdoctoral project, Southern Africa and the Globalisation of Knowledge, turns to the itineraries undertaken by agents bringing Asian cultures of knowledge to Europe, zooming in on the key port through which almost all voyagers passed: the Cape of Good Hope.
+My postdoctoral research and second book project, Southern Africa and the Globalisation of Knowledge, turns to the itineraries undertaken by agents bringing Asian cultures of knowledge to Europe, zooming in on the key port through which almost all voyagers passed: the Cape of Good Hope.
 The project explores the ways in which East Asian cultures of knowledge were globalised by European agents at the Cape, and how southern Africa both transformed and was transformed by these travelling Asian knowledge traditions.
 Read more about it here!